Top 3 · WV

 - Prosthodontists in West VirginiaCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in West VirginiaCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in West VirginiaCommunity dental health and policy practitioners.

-- Dentist (Other)s in West VirginiaDentists with general or unspecified focus.
+- Dentists in West VirginiaDentists with general or unspecified focus.

-Oral & Maxillofacial Pathologists in West Virginia: questions
+Oral And Maxillofacial Pathologists in West Virginia: questions

-How are these oral & maxillofacial pathologists in West Virginia ranked?
+How are these oral and maxillofacial pathologists in West Virginia ranked?

 West Virginia's Medicaid program is West Virginia Medicaid.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the West Virginia Medicaid provider directory (https://dhhr.wv.gov/bms/Pages/default.aspx).How do I check a oral & maxillofacial pathologist's license in West Virginia?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the West Virginia Medicaid provider directory (https://dhhr.wv.gov/bms/Pages/default.aspx).How do I check an oral and maxillofacial pathologist's license in West Virginia?

 Use the West Virginia Board of Dentistry license-lookup at https://wvdentalboard.org/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.